Table of Contents

 What are the risks of dollar cost averaging?

 The risks of dollar cost averaging may include a potentially lower return compared to lump sum investing since the latter essentially puts more money into the market sooner, giving it a longer runway to potentially grow should the investment rise over time.
-Overall, with dollar cost averaging, you may also be less aware of certain market opportunities or losses to avoid.
+Overall, with dollar cost averaging, you may also be less aware of certain market opportunities or potential risks that could incur losses.

 INVESTMENTS ARE NOT FDIC INSURED • ARE NOT BANK GUARANTEED • MAY LOSE VALUE